Summary

 • support the making and appropriate resolution of complaints

-• implement best practices in complaint handling
+• implement best practices in complaint management

 • regularly review the complaints management system and complaint data